EleniChristopoulou/Raw-to-PNG-Converter/README.txt

 	pip install rawpy pillow

-How to run the scripet
+How to run the script

 	Open command prompt